Markets

 Perspectives

-The most recent IMF figures indicate that the German economy will shrink by 0.3% in 2023, as a result of the current unfavorable international climate, particularly with the conflict in Ukraine and the Middle East, rising energy costs and other raw materials and intermediate goods, and the outlook is for stagnation in 2024 and growth of around 0.8% in 2025.
+The latest IMF data indicate that the German economy contracted by 0.9% in 2024, as a result of the current unfavorable international environment, particularly the conflict in Ukraine and the Middle East, rising energy costs, and increased prices for other raw materials and intermediate goods.
+Slight growth of 0.2% is projected for 2025, and 0.9% growth for 2026.

-According to GlobalData, between 2025 and 2028, international departures from Germany are expected to grow at a CAGR of 3.4% to reach a total of 141.0 million departures in 2028.
-Spending by German tourists abroad is expected to increase at a CAGR of 7.7% between 2024 and 2028.
+According to GlobalData, between 2026 and 2029, international departures from Germany are expected to grow at a CAGR of 4.2% to reach a total of 150.2 million departures in 2029.
+Meanwhile, spending by German tourists abroad is expected to increase at a CAGR of 6.6% over the same reference period.